MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	Once you have finished reviewing the document, close the **ProtectedDocument1** tab.

 26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
-Use your phone or classroom PC to access your personal email address.
+Use your mobile phone or classroom PC to access your personal mailbox.
 Open the email that Holly just sent to your personal email address, and then attempt to open the attached file.

 27. Since you don't have permission to access to the document, a **Pick an account** window should appear.
 In a real-world scenario, you could optionally sign in with an account that has permission to access the file, or request access from the **Holly@xxxxxZZZZZZ.onmicrosoft.com** account. <br/>

-	At this point, you verified that you can't access the file because it was only shared with Joni Sherman.
+	For the purpose of this test, you just verified that you can't access the file because it wasn't shared with you.
 You also verified that Joni was only able to view the file, but not edit it.
 You will now change the Share permissions on the file by allowing Joni to edit it.
 You will do so to see how this experience differs from the one you just completed.

 28. Switch to **LON-CL1**.